-Sociology AQA 7192
+Sociology

-Grade 4.5 in English Grade 5 in history, geography or other humanities subject and methods
+4.5 average in English, and a 5 in History, Geography or other Humanities subject.

 The course will focus on contemporary society using appropriate comparative and historical materials.
 You will gain a deeper understanding of the connections between the nature of sociological thought, methods of sociological enquiry and substantive sociological topics.
 You will also learn to write about them in a detailed, coherent and sophisticated fashion.
-Unit 1: Education with theory

-Unit 2: Families & households and Media

-Unit 3: Crime and deviance with theory and methods Assessment

-Each exam is worth 33% of the overall grade, and last 2 hours each.
+Unit 1: Education with theory and methods Unit 2: Families & households and Media Unit 3: Crime and deviance with theory and methods Assessment Each exam is worth 33% of the overall grade, and last 2 hours each.
 Paper 1 and 3 comprise of short mark questions and essay questions, whereas Paper 2 comprises entirely of essay questions.